jan-o-e/rb_photon_prod/README.md

 The simulation framework enables comprehensive modeling of cavity quantum electrodynamics (cQED) experiments, including full hyperfine structure, arbitrary pulse sequences, spontaneous emission, and photon correlation functions.
 This toolbox was developed to explore optimal schemes for generating bursts of polarised single photons from atom-cavity sources, as well as investigating the generation of time-bin entangled photonic states.

 All results presented in Ernst et al. *"Bursts of Polarised Photons from Atom-Cavity Sources"* (J. Phys.
 B: At.
 Mol.
 Opt.
-Phys. **56** 205003, 2023) as well as *Controlling Quantum Systems at the Pulse Level: Cavity QED & Beyond* can be reproduced using this simulation toolbox.
+Phys. **56** 205003, 2023) as well as in *Controlling Quantum Systems at the Pulse Level: Cavity QED & Beyond (forthcoming)* 2025 can be reproduced using this simulation toolbox.
 The code has been organised into modular classes and functions for different aspects of the simulation, making it straightforward to construct custom pulse sequences and explore novel quantum protocols.

 The code presented here was inspired by the original [rb_cqed package for modelling cavity-QED](https://github.com/tomdbar/rb-cqed).
 The Mathematica scripts used for calculating Clebsch-Gordan coefficients and energy level splittings are adapted from that repository—consider this as rb_cqed v2.